MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-server-2016-improvements.md

 And like any performance counter, you can monitor them remotely and create alerts using System Center Operations Manager.
 You can, for instance, use an alert to alarm you when the Time Offset drifts from the desired accuracy.
 The [System Center Management Pack](/system-center/scsm/management-packs) has more information.

 ### Windows Traceability Example
 From w32tm log files you will want to validate two pieces of information.
 The first is an indication that the log file is currently condition clock.
-This prove that your clock was being conditioned by the Windows Time Service at the disputed time.
+This proves that your clock was being conditioned by the Windows Time Service at the disputed time.

  151802 20:18:32.9821765s - ClockDispln Discipline: *SKEW*TIME* - PhCRR:223 CR:156250 UI:100 phcT:65 KPhO:14307
  151802 20:18:33.9898460s - ClockDispln Discipline: *SKEW*TIME* - PhCRR:1 CR:156250 UI:100 phcT:64 KPhO:41